oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ### Notes

-* If you want to specify the different password for all the accounts, create 3 different files and encrypt them under `/opt/.secrets` and pass the file name to the container using the following environment variables: `ORACLE_PWD_FILE` for the `oracle` user, `GRID_PWD_FILE` for the  `grid` user and `DB_PWD_FILE` for the database password.
+* If you want to specify different passwords for each of the accounts, then create three different files and encrypt them under `/opt/.secrets`.
+Next, pass the file name to the container using the following environment variables: `ORACLE_PWD_FILE` for the `oracle` user, `GRID_PWD_FILE` for the  `grid` user and `DB_PWD_FILE` for the database password.
-* if you want a common password for the `oracle`, `grid`, and database users, assign a swingle password file by using the `COMMON_OS_PWD_FILE` environment variable.
+* If you want a common password for the `oracle`, `grid`, and database users, then assign a single password file by using the `COMMON_OS_PWD_FILE` environment variable.

 Reset the password on the existing Oracle RAC node for SSH setup between an existing node in the cluster and the new node.
 Password must be the same on all the nodes for the `grid` and `oracle` users.
 Execute the following command on an existing node of the cluster.